VulcanJS/Vulcan/README.md

 Note that packages may also rely on their own settings.

+### Callbacks

+Methods support four distinct callbacks

+- `client` callbacks are only called on the client, before the actual method is called.
+- `method` callbacks are called within the body of the method, and they run both on the client and server.
+- `sync` callbacks are called in the mutator, and can run either on both client and server, *or* on the server only if the mutator is called directly.
+- `async` callbacks are called in the mutator, and only run on the server in an async non-blocking way.

 ### Other Notes

 - The `comments` package is now optional.